techfromsage/advanced-mis/README.md

 Now go to http://127.0.0.1:4000

-If your running on a VM, start jekyll with the command
+If you're running on a VM, start jekyll with the command

 ```
 bundle exec jekyll serve --host 0.0.0.0